-Annual Governance Statement
+Annual Governance Statement 2016/17

-Approved by Audit and Standards Committee on 20 June 2016
+To be approved by Audit and Standards Committee on 19 June 2017

 Scope of Responsibility

 The Council is responsible for ensuring that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively.
 The Council also has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.